PortablepandaDev/SearchHub/README.md

 - Adjust UI styles in `src/css/style.css`.

 ## Changelog

+### v1.3.0 (2025-08-18)
+- Multi-engine search now preserves advanced search syntax (quotes, operators, etc.) for all engines.
+- Added a tooltip next to the search button to inform users about browser popup blockers and how to allow multi-tab search.
+- Improved compatibility for advanced queries on DuckDuckGo, Bing, and others.

 ### v1.2.0 (2025-08-18)
 - Wayback Machine option now opens the correct URL, with input validation and domain extraction.